dgroomes/jdk-playground/annotation-processor/README.md

 The Java compiler can be extended with custom "annotation processors" that can be used to do things like generate code.
-This is most commonly used in frameworks that generate cross-cutting code like caching, transaction management or by tools like Lombok that generate boilerplate code.
+This is most commonly used in frameworks that generate cross-cutting code like caching, transaction management or by tools like Lombok that generate boilerplate code like getters and setters.

 I'd love to learn the Java annotation processing API so that I can finally grok annotation processors using a real, runnable example project.
-Interestingly, you can write an annotation processor that doesn't actually care about annotations.
-That's what this project does.
-It creates a "no-op" annotation processor that just prints out information about a class like its class name and method names.
+Interestingly, you can write an annotation processor that doesn't actually key off of annotations.
+This is known as a "universal" annotation processor.
+This project implements a universal annotation processor called "InformationalAnnotationProcessor" that just prints out information about a class like its class name, fields, and methods.

 ---
 **NOTE**: